 Activity #5: Pattern Block Mats!

 I love using Pattern Blocks in my classroom!
 They are my favorite math manipulative!
 If the kiddos get them out, I am always down on the floor with them.
 My students love using them to create their own fun patterns, but they also enjoy doing pattern block pictures!
 These super fun October Activities Halloween Pattern Block Mats have a picture that the students create on their own (they don’t put the blocks on the picture, they have to recreate it).

-Then, the challenge is to try to make the same picture using MORE blocks, and again with LESS blocks!
+Then, the challenge is to try to make the same picture using MORE blocks, and again with fewer blocks!
 They love the challenge of it.
-I find that these work the best with groups of 2-3.
+I find that these work best with groups of 2-3.
 They are perfect for your math center time, morning work tubs, or fast finishers.